plengauer/opentelemetry-bash/README.md

 You can either use the fully automatic instrumentation (recommended) or just import the API to do everything manually.
 In both cases, you can use the API to manually create customized spans and metrics.
 However, the automatic approach creates rich spans and logs fully automatically.
 We recommend to use the manual approach only to augment the automatic approach where necessary.

 ## Automatic
-Import the OpenTelemetry auto instrumentation as well as the api by sourcing the `otel.sh` file.
+Import the OpenTelemetry auto instrumentation as well as the API by sourcing the `otel.sh` file.
 This will both import the API described below (in case you need or want to extend manually) as well as initialize the SDK and the auto instrumentation.
 No explicit calls to `otel_init` at the start or to `otel_shutdown` at the end of the script are necessary.
 You can configure the SDK as described <a href="https://opentelemetry.io/docs/languages/sdk-configuration/">here</a>.
 We recommend not just setting the environment variables, but also exporting them so that automatically injected children inherit the same configuration.

 All commands are automatically instrumented to create spans.
 This includes commands on the `PATH`, as well as all aliases and built-ins.
 Current limitations are shell functions as well as commands that are called via an absolute or relative path (`/bin/cat` rather than `cat`).
 For these cases, you can use `otel_observe` described below.
 For all commands, attributes for the of the `shell.*` (describing the command being run), `pipe.*` (describing behavior of stdin, stdout, and stderr), `subprocess.executable.*` (describing the executable being run if any), and `code.*` (describing the location in the script) families are recorded.
 Additionally, all lines written to stderr are recorded as logs.